boucadair/draft-cwbgp-energy-saving-management/draft-cwbgp-ivy-energy-saving-management.md

    environmental impact, it is important to ensure energy efficiency in the operation of network infrastructures.
 Operators are thus seeking for more information to reflect the power consumption of a network and the contribution of involved nodes.
+As described in {{RFC6988}}, monitoring energy, power can be required for purposes such as:
+    o build close loops that save energy o investigating energy-saving potential
+    o evaluating the effectiveness of energy-saving policies and measures
+    o accounting for the total power received and provided by an entity, a network, or a service
+    o predicting an entity's reliability based on power usage o choosing the time of the next maintenance cycle for an entity

-However, there are no standard mechanisms to report and control power usage of different networking equipment under different network configuration and conditions.
+   However, there are no standard mechanisms to report and control power usage or energy consumption of different networking equipment under different network configuration and conditions.
 For example, in 'tidal network' in which traffic volume undergoes significant fluctuations at different times, various energy management methods might be envisaged to optimize the energy efficiency at the network scale, e.g., by selectively disabling ports or cards on specific network nodes based on (forecast) traffic patterns.

    This document defines a YANG data model for use in energy management of network devices.
 Such model can be used for monitoring the energy